jdsimcoe/churchdeploy/extensions/html5_doctype/README.markdown

 ## Installation & Updating

-Information about [installing and updating extensions](http://symphony-cms.com/learn/tasks/view/install-an-extension/) can be found in the Symphony documentation at <http://symphony-cms.com/learn/>.
+Information about [installing and updating extensions](http://getsymphony.com/learn/tasks/view/install-an-extension/) can be found in the Symphony documentation at <http://getsymphony.com/learn/>.

 ## Change Log

+**Version 1.3.1**

+- Add Russian language translation

+**Version 1.3**

+- Modified the regexp so the meta charset is replaced regardless of XSL output method (mlathrom)
+- Enable configuration setting to exclude page types from being processed with HTML5 doctype (iwyg)

+**Version 1.2.6**

+- Compatibility update for Symphony 2.3: Add extension.meta.xml file

 **Version 1.2.5**